 Patients often ask me for advice about an exercise regimen that’s reasonable and that they’ll be able to stick to over the longterm.
 In fact just this week a patient asked me to help her come up with a program.
-So we talked about some of the ways she could support her fitness and here one of the ideas she liked.
+So we talked about some of the ways they could support their fitness and here one of the ideas they liked.

 An exercise ball is a relatively cheap piece of equipment, you don’t need to get yourself to the gym and it’s not hard to learn some exercises.
 So what are you waiting for?
 Let’s get started!